vitrstudio/infra-seed/README.md

 1. Deploy the hosted zone (just once, after that it will be persisted)
 2. Get the NS records from AWS and set them in your domain registrar
 3. Deploy the ACM certificates (just once, after that it will be persisted)
+4. Fill environment variables
-4. Commit and push to deploy the modules
+6. Commit and push to deploy the modules

 ## Infrastructure description